In the middle of the ’80ies Japanese artists, Tetsuo Hara and Buron Son created a new saga called “Hokuto no Ken” (Ken of Hokuto).

-Set in a post nuclear war world and deeply inspired by movies like “Mad Max” (with Mel Gibson), the manga told the story of of Ken from young age through out his journey to become the legitimate successor of “Hokuto Shinken” school of martial arts.
+Set in a post-nuclear war world and deeply inspired by movies like “Mad Max” (with Mel Gibson), the manga told the story of-of Ken from a young age throughout his journey to become the legitimate successor of “Hokuto Shinken” school of martial arts.

 The manga became very soon an anime and had many installments on very different consoles (and even arcade cabinets – see picture below),

 For those of you that aren’t familiar with the story, here is a brief resume:

 young Kenshiro, together with other 3 stepbrothers (Jagi, Toki, and Raul), is adopted by the last “Hokuto Shinken” (Divine school of Hokuto) master in order to learn the martial art.
 The older master has no sons and needs to find a proper successor.

 Although being the youngster and (initially) weaker, in time Ken will become the favorite one, the others being too wicked or too arrogant to deserve this supreme honor.

 Of course, all of this is easier said than done, since during his journey Ken will lose his fiancè Yuria (or Julia), will get almost killed by Shin (who will carve the famous 7 stars on Ken’s chest), will have to fight hordes of colorful bandits and will finally have to kill all of his stepbrothers.

 Up to this point, this looks like a pretty straightforward and already-seen story, which shares a common background with many movies of the ’80ies.
 The strong point here is that the assassination’s art of Hokuto is based on the exploitation of “Tsubos”, pressure points coming from acupressure technics of traditional Chinese medicine that, if properly stimulated, can heal or can kill you instantly, making your body explode from within (I wish I had known Hokuto Shinken when I was in junior high school … ).